sanderploegsma/kubectl-snap/README.md

 `kubectl-snap` is a plugin for `kubectl` that deletes half of the pods in your Kubernetes cluster or namespace.
 Inspired by https://github.com/honk-ci/kubectl-snap, but rewritten in Go.

+## Install

+To install, grab the latest release for your platform and place the binary somewhere in your `PATH`, or use one of the alternatives below:

+### Homebrew

+On macOS and Linux you can install using [Homebrew](https://brew.sh):

+    brew install sanderploegsma/tap/kubectl-snap

 ## Usage

 ```